nicholasgower/seattlecontratunes/readme.md

 "DJANGO_SECRET_KEY" : The Django secret key

-"TIME_ZONE" :The time zone that the server is in (Example: America/Los_Angeles)
+"TIME_ZONE" : The time zone that the server is in (Example: America/Los_Angeles)

+"EMAIL_HOST" : The SMTP email host for the server, to send automated emails.
+(Example: smtp.gmail.com)

+"EMAIL_HOST_USER" : email username

+"EMAIL_HOST_PASSWORD" : email password

 ## Todo: